 When you have to pay $ to get permission to exercise a RIGHT......is it really still a RIGHT?

 Use your referral link to tell your friends about our community.
 After they sign up and make 10 posts you get credit for the referral.
-The member with the most referrals at the end of the contest wins a $150 gift card for the retailer of your choice (any gun shop, you pick!)
+If you have the most referrals at the end of the contest you'll receive a $150 gift card for the retailer of your choice!